 - Maintain good list hygiene: You should regularly data enhance your email list.
 This involves regularly purging your list of invalid emails and removing non-responders.
 It also allows you to maximize your existing data.
 All of this will have a positive effect on your email deliverability rate.

 - Follow double opt-in procedures: When a user subscribes to your email list, send them a confirmation email.
 This is important for maintaining compliance with international spam laws.
 Furthermore, it tells you that the emails in your list come from valid users that actually want to receive your email campaigns.

 - Monitor your email deliverability: Pay attention to your email bounce rates as well as your response rates.
-This will give you important insight about your email campaigns.
+This will give you important insight into your email campaigns.
 With this information you will be able to notice potential failures and fix them before too much damage is done.